moorepants/dissertation/extensions.rst

 Flexible rider (hip rotation, back lean and twist)
 ==================================================

-.. todo:: Talk a bit about this model and show the video we made of the no hand riding on the treadmill.
-Also show the graph of the hip markers relative to the seat.

-I've thought a great deal about how one balances a bicycle when riding no-handed and I've learned much about it by talking with colleagues such as Jim P., Jodi and Arend.
+I've thought a great deal about the actual biomechanical motion one uses to balance a bicycle when riding no-handed and I've learned much about it by talking with colleagues such as Jim P., Jodi and Arend.
 For the final studies in this dissertation I had intended to do a thorough study of the dynamics of balancing with no hands based around a theory of the mechanism with which we enact our control.
-This no hand biomechanical model also relates to what we may do even when we have our hands on the bars, albiet at a much smaller magnitudes.
+This no-hand biomechanical model also relates to what we may do even when we have our hands on the bars, albeit with much smaller magnitudes.

-It is relatively easy to learn to ride with your hands and many people that know hwo to ride a bicycle can do so.
-Some can navigate roads and obstables very well too.
+It is relatively easy to learn to ride without using your hands and many people that know how to ride a bicycle can do so.
+Some can navigate roads and obstacles very well too.
 Without being able to directly affect the steering angle, one must affect the roll angle, which in turn is coupled to steering.
 In the purely mechanical sense one can imagine that a rider could "lean" relative to the rear